If you’re in the hunt for a new iPad, you should definitely take a look at Apple’s third-generation iPad Air.

 Last year, Apple released two new iPads: a 7.9-inch iPad mini 5 and a 10.5-inch iPad Air 3 that replaced the company’s iPad Air 2 from 2014.

 The 2019 iPad Air come in three colors (silver, space gray and gold) and in 64GB and 256GB configurations.
 The device starts at $499 in the U.S. for the Wi-Fi-only model and $629 in the U.S. for the Wi-Fi + Cellular model.

 If you don’t want to pay full price for a 2019 iPad Air you’ll have to hunt for deals.
-Now that we’re pushing into 2020, the device has gone on sale at various retailers and carriers making it far more affordable than it once was.
+Now that we’re well into 2020, the device has gone on sale at various retailers and carriers making it far more affordable than it was last year.

-Apple’s third-generation iPad Air comes with some noticeable upgrades that make it an appealing alternative to the iPad mini 5, 9.7-inch iPad, and the iPad Pro line which now includes the company’s 2020 iPad Pros.
+Apple’s third-generation iPad Air comes with some noticeable upgrades that make it an appealing alternative to the iPad mini 5, 10.2-inch iPad, and the iPad Pro line which now includes the company’s 2020 iPad Pros.

 The device comes with an extremely thin design, a 10.5-inch Retina Display with True Tone, a new A12 Bionic Chip which makes it 70% faster than the company’s 9.7-inch iPad, a new 1080p rear camera, and support for Apple Pencil and Smart Keyboard accessory.